ALexei-Stukov/SuSu-Tools/README.md

 ```
     make TEST_ALL
 ```
-Some tests are interactive,the tasts will block if no inputs.Some tests cost lot's of times.So maybe use **make TEST_ALL** is not a good idea.
+Some tests are interactive,the tests will block if no inputs.Some tests cost lot's of times.So maybe use **make TEST_ALL** is not a good idea.

+Check Makefile and get more information about test.

 # How to use this project
 ## Httpd